 Phosphates on the Somerset Levels and Moors Ramsar Site

-The quality of the natural environment in our area is of a particularly high standard.
-Parts of the district fall within the Somerset Levels and Moors.
-Within this area various locations are of national and internationally significance for wildlife.
-Thus the Somerset Levels and Moors are designated as a Special Protection Area (SPA) under the Habitat Regulations 2017 and listed as a Ramsar Site under the Ramsar Convention.
+Parts of the Somerset Levels and Moors are designated as a Special Protection Area (SPA) under the Habitat Regulations 2017 and listed as a Ramsar Site under the Ramsar Convention which protects wetlands.
+These are sites of national and international significance for wildlife.

-In light of a court Judgement (known as Dutch N), Natural England have advised that, in light of the unfavourable condition of the Somerset Levels and Moors Ramsar Site, before determining a planning application that may give rise to additional phosphates within the catchment, competent authorities should undertake a Habitats Regulations Assessment (HRA).
+Natural England have advised that, in light of the unfavourable condition of the Somerset Levels and Moors Ramsar Site, before determining a planning application that may give rise to additional phosphates within the catchment risk area, competent authorities should undertake a Habitats Regulations Assessment (HRA).
+In practice, this means many housing and other applications will need to include measures to reduce phosphates in water runoff and sewerage so it becomes 'nutrient neutral'.
+This is explained in the Natural England summary:.

 - New residential units - including tourist accommodation, gypsy sites /pitches